What is a more sustainable and circular agrifood system

 Relevant for: innovative European farmers, agrifood companies, investors, venture caitalists

-With such an impact in mind EIT Food, Foodvalley NL, Food Innovation Hub Europe and Imagine Food Collective are setting up the Regenerative Agricultural Innovation Impact Fund Europe.
-The Impact Fund will invest in a portfolio of innovations, initially between 2022-2025, to accelerate and enable transitioning to regenerative agricultural production, sourcing and procurement of food towards 2030 targets.
+With such an impact in mind EIT Food, Foodvalley NL, Food Innovation Hub Europe and Imagine Food Collective are setting up this Innovation Impact Portfolio Europe.
+The goal of the Innovation Impact Portfolio is to fund technology, start-ups and grants that collectively form a toolkit of end-to-end solutions to regenerative agriculture system challenges which substantially accelerate and de-risk Europe’s transition to regenerative agriculture.

 Relevant for: agrifood companies